amitrayblr/whatsapp-calendar-bot/README.md

    - Rename or keep it as `credentials.json` and place it in your project’s `config/` folder (or wherever your code expects it).
    - **Note:** Keep this file private—never commit it to version control.

-7. **First-Time Run**
-   - When the project runs, it may ask you to **authorize** access by opening a Google consent screen.
-   - Upon approval, a `token.json` file is generated (stored in `config/` or another location in your app).
-This file grants ongoing access without re-prompting.

 ---

 ### 2. WhatsApp Cloud API Credentials